DIAGNijmegen/website-content/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: 'Suggest an idea for the websites.
-Note: This repository is public, content of issues can be viewed outside of the organization.'
+Note, This repository is public, content of issues can be viewed outside of the organization.'
 title: ''
 labels: enhancement
 assignees: ''